jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2o-article-3.md

 In Holland, people pay for a licence to drink tea.
 The tax on bread is levied there in the same way.

-164 The excise duties are imposed briefly on local goods for home consumption.
+{{< s v="164" >}} The excise duties are imposed briefly on local goods for home consumption.

 They are imposed only on a few sorts of goods of the most general use.

-There can never be any doubt om= the goods subject to those duties, and the duty which each species of goods is subject to.
+There can never be any doubt om:
+- the goods subject to those duties, and
+- the duty which each species of goods is subject to.

 They all fall on luxuries except the duties on salt, soap, leather, candles, and green glass.